dinhyen/dinhyen.github.io/source/travel/iceland/golden-circle/index.markdown

 sharing: true
 footer: true
 ---
-Our destination on our last day in Iceland is the Golden Circle, or at least the Gullfoss part of it.
-When we were about to leave, we found that the car was covered in 2 inches of ice and snow.
+Our destination on our last day in Iceland was the Golden Circle, or at least the Gullfoss part of it.
+When we were about to embark on the road, we found that the car was covered in 2 inches of ice and snow.
 Now we've seen everything!
 We had a late start so we could finally see what the landscape on the South Ring Road heading out from Reykjavík‎.
 Covered in white powder, the volcanic rocks ands soil looked more than a little like cookies & cream.
 The landscape looked hauntingly beautiful.
 The wind was fierce when it came, rocking the car as if it were a toy.
 We saw several steam vents among the hills.
 Lots of power lines crisscross this area, many of which probably connecting nearby [Nesjavellir geothermal power station](http://en.wikipedia.org/wiki/Nesjavellir_Geothermal_Power_Station).
 We stopped at the top of the pass before descending down to the coast.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_7447.jpg)